itohio/EasyRobot/pkg/core/math/primitive/generics/OPS.md

 ```

 **Note**:
+- ⚠️ **These iterators are currently too slow for production use** - use direct nested loops in performance-critical code paths
 - `Elements` and `ElementsStrided` yield `[]int` representing multi-dimensional indices
 - `ElementsVec` and `ElementsVecStrided` yield `int` representing linear indices (scalar for vectors)
 - `ElementsMat` and `ElementsMatStrided` yield `[2]int` representing (row, col) tuples
 - All iterators support early exit when `yield` returns `false`
-- `IterateOffsets` and `IterateOffsetsWithIndices` are callback-based convenience wrappers
+- `IterateOffsets` and `IterateOffsetsWithIndices` are callback-based convenience wrappers (these are fine to use, they're not iterator-based)

 ---